Old Pension Scheme

 Old Pension Scheme (OPS) in India was abolished as a part of pension reforms by Union Government.
-Repealed from 1 January 2004, it had a defined-benefit (DB) pension of half the Last Pay Drawn (LPD) at the time of retirement along with components like Dearness Allowances (DA) etc. OPS was a unfunded pension scheme financed on a pay-as-you-go (PAYG) basis in which current revenues of the government funded the pension benefit for its retired employees.
+Repealed from 1 January 2004, it had a defined-benefit (DB) pension of half the Last Pay Drawn (LPD) at the time of retirement along with components like Dearness Allowances (DA) etc. OPS was an unfunded pension scheme financed on a pay-as-you-go (PAYG) basis in which current revenues of the government funded the pension benefit for its retired employees.
 Old Pension Scheme was replaced by a restructured defined-contribution (DC) pension scheme called the National Pension System.

-The Union Government's pension liabilities in Budget Estimate 2022-2023 on account of Old Pension Scheme for existing retirees is Rupees 2.07 lakh crore.
-The cost of pension for all State Government's combined Budget Estimate 2022-2023 is 4,63,436.9 Crores.
+The Union Government's pension liabilities in Budget Estimate 2022–2023 on account of Old Pension Scheme for existing retirees was ₹2.07 lakh crore.
+The cost of pension for all State Government's combined Budget Estimate 2022-2023 was ₹4,63,436.9 Crores.

 History

 The practice of pension payment to retired employees is evident in Colonial India since 1881.
 OPS has its origins since British rule when the Royal Commission (Lee Commission) on civil establishments in 1924 recommended half the salary during active service to be given as pension after retirement for its recruits serving in India.
 Adoption of Government of India Act 1935 further strengthened the provisions of pension benefits to government employees in the pre-independence era.
-Old Pension Scheme has a colonial legacy.